 After this, spend a few days on Method #2, targeting specific companies you’d like to work for.

-Now, I promised I’d shared a few tips that’d help you in finding a job, so here a few resources from our website that’ll help you further.
+Earlier, I promised I’d shared a few extra tips to help you find a job, so here are a few resources to further help you.

-First… when you get interviews lined up, you should review and practice answering the common questions here.
+First… when you get interviews lined up, review and practice answering the common questions here.
 That link has a list of 128 questions you can expect to hear.

-Do *not* go in unprepared and waste all the hard work you put into applying for jobs.
+Don’t go in unprepared and waste all the hard work you put into applying for jobs without being ready for the interview.
 You want to get a job offer from every interview you can!